ujjwalrox/cruxvideostreamingapplication/README.md

 Finally open http://localhost:3000 in your browser and specify the ip address and port of the socket you want to connect to.

-If you are able to connect to socket successufully , you should see a message on the server side.
+If you are able to connect to socket successfully , you should see a message on the server side.